 But the coup de grâce against this modified view involves our intuitions about categorical assertions.
 When I assert, 'It will rain tomorrow', I make an assertion conditionally to a series of assumptions such as 'The weather forecast is trustworthy', 'There are laws of nature', etc. I don't assert, 'It will rain tomorrow' based on hypothetical assumptions, but based on categorical assumptions about the world, i.e., beliefs that I do have.
-Thus, in asserting a proposition B from an assumption A, I compromise myself with both the truth of B and A. Consequently, if conditionals were conditional assertion acts, the speaker would need to accept the truth of both the antecedent and the consequent.
-This implies that the antecedent of a conditional cannot be just an open possibility, or at least it cannot be just an open possibility if we insist on the intuition that conditional sentences exhibit a conditional-assertion speech act.
+Thus, in asserting a proposition B from an assumption A, I compromise myself with both the truth of B and A. Consequently, if any conditional with an assertion in the main clause was a conditional assertion act, the speaker would need to accept the truth of both the antecedent and the consequent.
+This implies that the antecedent of a conditional cannot be just an open possibility if we insist on the intuition that conditional sentences exhibit a conditional-assertion speech act.